Colorado–Slovenia National Guard Partnership: History

 The Republic of Slovenia gained independence 25 June 1991, as a constitutional representative democracy from the country of Yugoslavia in a 10-day war.
 The United States of America recognized the Republic of Slovenia as a Sovereign Nation on 7 April 1992 and the United Nations recognized the nation on 22 May 1992.
 The National Guard Bureau of the United States selected the State of Colorado National Guard to be a partner state with the Defense Forces of the Republic of Slovenia.

 The Colorado-Slovenia State Partnership was established in March 1994 for the purpose of fostering security cooperation between the United States and Slovenia and to support the objectives of the Supreme Headquarters Allied Powers Europe.
 Each year, Colorado and Slovenia conduct numerous events in both locations that cover diverse topics such as Senior Leader Engagements, Special Operations Forces Development, Engineer Construction, Military Decision Making Process, Range Development, Airfield Development and Standards, Defense Support to Civil Authorities, Family Programs, and Resiliency.
 In 2009, Colorado Army National Guard Soldiers attended the Slovenian Mountain Warfare Course and conducted staff training in Bohinjska Bela, Slovenia.
 Within the framework of the Ambassador's Mission Strategic Resource Plan (MSRP) and EUCOM's Theater Security Strategy, the Colorado-Slovenia Partnership strengthens bilateral security relationships, enhances partner capacity and promotes effective civil-military relations.

-Throughout the enduring relationship now in its third decade, Colorado and Slovenia have successfully executed 270 events, deployed four Operational Mentor Liaison Teams and deployed two Military Advisory Teams to Afghanistan and currently Colorado and Slovenia are looking at other co-deployment opportunities to further expand the relationship growth and development.
+Throughout this enduring relationship, currently in its third decade, Colorado and Slovenia have successfully executed 270 events, deployed four Operational Mentor Liaison Teams, and deployed two Military Advisory Teams to Afghanistan.
+As of now, Colorado and Slovenia continue to look at other co-deployment opportunities to further expand the partnership and mutual development.